incoresemi/river_core/docs/source/installation.rst

    .. tab:: For Dev

-     The sources for RIVER_CORE can be downloaded from the `Gitlab Repo <https://gitlab.com/incoresemi/river-framework/core-verification/river_core>`_.
+     The sources for RiVer Core can be downloaded from the `Gitlab Repo <https://gitlab.com/incoresemi/river-framework/core-verification/river_core>`_.

      You can clone the repository: